-Mapo Tofu (vegetarian)
+Mapo Tofu with Mushrooms

 Sichuan pepper is not related to black pepper or chili.
 It’s actually not spicy.
 It causes a pleasant numbing sensation on your tongue and lips, for a few minutes only, which is surprisingly nice when eating spicy food.
 We recommend lightly toasting the peppers before grinding or crushing them.